Nicholas Shehadie: Lord Mayor

 Shehadie's career in public office commenced in 1962 when he stood as an alderman for the council elections of the City of Sydney.
 He ran on a ticket with the Civic Reform Association, a non-aligned ratepayers' association.
 He was elected and then served a second term from 1966.
 When city council boundaries were changed in 1967, his ward moved into the South Sydney precinct and he and his fellow councillors were dismissed overnight.
 In the next election of 1969 he stood again and was chosen as Deputy Lord Mayor of Sydney.
 He was instrumental in an administration that presided over the development of Martin Place including its beautification and closure to traffic.
 This leadership also pioneered a system enabling the transfer by sale of city building site ratios whereby owners of historic buildings would no longer be penalised because they weren't able to develop the building.

 In 1973 he was elected as Lord Mayor of Sydney.
 He was in office at the time of the opening of the Sydney Opera House by Queen Elizabeth II on 20 October 1973.
 He officiated at visits by Charles, Prince of Wales in 1972 and by Anne, Princess Royal in 1974.
 He was in office during the Green Bans when the New South Wales Builders' Labourers Federation led a campaign to protect the built and natural environment of Sydney's Woolloomooloo area from excessive development.

 In 1973 Shehadie stood for Liberal Party preselection for the seat of Parramatta with the support of future prime minister John Howard, losing by one vote to Philip Ruddock.
-The party head office favoured Shahdie, and this was the first "significant pre-selection" in which the favored candidate did not win.
+The party head office favoured Shehadie, and this was the first "significant pre-selection" in which the favoured candidate did not win.

 Service and Patronage

 Shehadie was appointed as Chairman of the Special Broadcasting Service in 1981, and served that organisation until 1999.
 SBS is a government-funded Australian public broadcasting radio and television network, chartered to provide multilingual and multicultural radio and television services that reflect Australia's multicultural society.

 Shehadie served as patron to The Infants' Home Child and Family Services during his wife's Marie Bashir tenure as Governor (2001-2014).
 He was an active patron, opening new childcare centres in 2013.

-Sir Nicholas served as Chairman of The Duke of Edinburgh's International Award - Australia from 1992 - 1994.
+Sir Nicholas served as Chairman of The Duke of Edinburgh's International Award – Australia from 1992 to 1994.